carpentries/instructor-training/_extras/guide.md

 account for yourself for free.
 This personal account will be able to attend the training event (or any other online Carpentry event), but will not be able to act as host.

+### Becoming the meeting host

 About a week before your event, you will be given login credentials for a Carpentry account.
-Alternatively, if no one has yet claimed "host" in your session, you can click "claim host" next to your name in the Participants list and enter the code in [this message](https://carpentries.topicbox.com/groups/trainers/T3ec157cc9a3d1833/zoom-host-code).
+Alternatively, if no one has yet claimed "host" in your session, you can click "claim host" next to your name in the Participants list; you'll be asked for a 6-digit host key, which you can find [in this message](https://carpentries.topicbox.com/groups/trainers/T3ec157cc9a3d1833/zoom-host-code).
+See [the explanation here][zoom-host-key] for step-by-step instructions on how to claim host in Zoom Rooms using the host key.

 This account will be the host for the event and will have extra privileges including the ability to mute participants and assign participants into breakout rooms.
-Decide ahead of time with your co-Trainer(s) who will log-in with these credentials.
+Decide ahead of time with your co-Trainer(s) who will log-in with/claim these credentials.
 The host can transfer host privileges to other participants, so you will be able to trade host status back and forth with your co-Trainers during the event.